 WAM does not recommend other investment advisors to its clients nor does it have any business relationships with other investment firms.
-Therefore, no conflict of interest exists in this situation.
+Therefore, no conflict of interest exists.

 Item 11: Code of Ethics, Participation or Interest in Client Transactions and Personal Trading